 Remember to Save Your Template

 When you copy a template, it is automatically saved.
-Then you may want to rename the template.
-See blow.

 To learn more about permissions, see User Roles & Permissions.

 You can use the Share button at the top of each module or app to get a link that can be shared with other Insycle users.
 The templates can then be reused with other databases from the same CRM.
 This means, for example, that HubSpot templates can opened in other HubSpot databases but cannot be opened with a Salesforce database.

 Best Practices for Sharing Templates

 - It's generally best to stick with templates that use standard fields.
 If a user tries to open a template that uses custom fields they don't have in their database, the template might not work.

 - If you know your organization creates the same custom fields for all your CRM databases, using the Share URL could be a great way to distribute the same template to each database.

 - Once you have opened a template that has been shared with you, you can save it into your own Insycle setup by clicking the Save button on the template menu.
 This saved copy can be customized for your own needs or used for automation.

 If you have any trouble finding the right module and template to perform a specific task, you can use the search bar that appears at the top of every screen.
 This will search across all modules and apps, no matter where you currently are.

 You can search Insycle for relevant templates and recipes for your issues and use cases.
 This includes both built-in templates, as well as custom templates that you and your team create.